-- Read your syllabus (assignment instructions).
+- Read your assignment instructions carefully

 Subject specific dictionaries and encyclopedias are useful for helping you figure out the jargon of a discipline and can give quick overviews of a topic to get you started.
 You can often pick up keywords to use in your search strategies from these sources:

 - Oxford research encyclopedias.
 African history

 - Student encyclopedia of African literature

 - The African studies companion : a guide to information sources

 - A Political and Economic Dictionary of Africa